 “People are constantly telling me that their thing is immersive.
 And I go myself, or we send our people out, and we find that no, like, all too often, the answer is no. Because from a colloquial standpoint, like your day to day life, that is what you mean when you say, you got immersed in something.
 ‘Oh, my God, that movie I saw, I was just completely immersed in it’ or ‘I read this book, I was completely immersed in it.’
 And [what they mean by immersive is] that’s a quality of being drawn in deeply to the thing itself.’

-For Nelson and the team at No Proscenium, in order to say that an experience is immersive, it has to stand or all on its abilit not mmerely to entertain, but to do because its ability to immerse the audience.
+For Nelson and the team at No Proscenium, in order to say that an experience is immersive, it has to not merely entertain, but also immerse the audience.

 “When we talk about immersive work, we talk about work that was designed to produce that effect, like that is the table stakes.
 And our one line definition, our simple definition is immersive work puts the audience on the same level as the work itself.